-She is an expert in transformative responses to climate change at the community scale, innovative strategies for making progress on sustainability, and the unique contributions that small businesses can make to this solving this complex challenge.
+She is the Executive Director of the Waterloo Climate Institute, a Lead Author of the United Nations’ Sixth Assessment Report of the Intergovernmental Panel on Climate Change, and helped to lead expert input into the development of Canada’s first National Adaptation Strategy.
+Her research uncovers transformative responses to climate change at the community scale, the political and justice dimensions of energy transitions, and the unique contributions that small businesses can make to this solving these complex challenges.
 She leads the international partnership-based research project TRANSFORM: Accelerating sustainability entrepreneurship experiments in local spaces, and is the Director of the Sustainability Policy Research on Urban Transformations (SPROUT) Lab.

-Her most recent book is entitled ‘Understanding Climate Change: Science, Policy and Practice,’ and she has taught the first Massive Open Online Course on climate change, which reached thousands over students in over 130 countries.
+Her most recent book is entitled ‘Understanding Climate Change: Science, Policy and Practice,’ and she taught the first Massive Open Online Course on climate change, which reached thousands of students in over 130 countries.

 - Romero-Lankao, P., N. Rosner, C. Brandtner, C. Rea, A. Mejia-Montero, F. Pilo, F. Dockshin, V. Castan-Broto, Burch and S. Schnur.
 In Press.
 A framework to center justice in energy transitions innovation.
 Nature Energy.

 - Stubbs, W., Burch, P. Ramesh, K. Fabianke, and M. Farrelly.
 In Press.
 Sustainable business models in “lighthouse” small to medium enterprises.
 Journal of Management and Organization.